Gabaldonlab/crossmapper/README.md

 # Step by step tutorial

-We have created a Step-by-Step tutorial with detailed description of options and steps performed by Crossmapper.
-We guied the user from the initial software installation and setup untill the interpretations of the obtained results.
+We have created a [Step-by-Step tutorial] (https://github.com/GrantHov/crossmap/wiki/Step-by-step-Crossmapper-usage-tutorial)  with detailed description of options and workflow steps performed by Crossmapper.
+We guide the user from the initial software installation and setup untill the interpretations of the obtained results.

 # Contact and reporting